Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 The structure also specifies *push constants*, which are another way of passing dynamic values to shaders that we may get into in a future chapter.
-The pipeline layout is may be referenced throughout the program's lifetime, so it should be destroyed at the end:
+The pipeline layout will be referenced throughout the program's lifetime, so it should be destroyed at the end:

 ```c++